GRedComeT/Learning-Record-In-XDU/README.md

 # Notice
 >
 > Due to COVID-19, some resources in school's computer can not upload right now.
-Please wait for the coronavirus ends.
+Please wait for the coronavirus ends.??